 AlphaSmart 2000

-The AlphaSmart has a full-sized keyboard, eight memory partitions to store your writing (so you can have up to 8 different projects handy at all times), and runs for weeks (120-300 hours of writing) on three AA batteries.
+The AlphaSmart has a full-sized keyboard, eight memory partitions to store your writing (you can have up to 8 different writing projects available at all times), and runs for weeks (120-300 hours of writing) on three AA batteries.

-Unlike PowerBooks and most portable computers, there's no hinged screen.
-If you remember the Tandy 100, you have some idea what the AlphaSmart looks like.
+Unlike PowerBooks and most portable computers, there’s no hinged screen.
+If you remember the Tandy Model 100, you have some idea what the AlphaSmart is like.

 But it's a lot lighter and far less costly than that old journalist's workhorse.
 It's a friendly blue, shaped to fit the lap comfortably, and has a four line, 40 character display.

 The key action is quite comfortable, and using the AlphaSmart is a breeze.
-When you're done writing, you can connect it to your Mac's ADB port (or a PC's keyboard port), open your file, press the send button, and watch it type your text into your favorite word processor or page design program.
+When you’re done writing, you can connect it to your Mac’s ADB port (or a PC’s keyboard port), make sure your favorite word processor is in the foreground, open your file, press the Send button, and watch the AlphaSmart type your text into your word processor, text editor, etc.

 It's a very clever design.